 You just went on your first date.
 It was nice…and fun.
 You actually had a really great time.
-So… What do you do now after a ?
+So… What do you do now after a first date?

 Now you have all types of thoughts, emotions, and questions swimming through your head.
 How do you even begin to process what just happened?